webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 routerb-.->b2;
 {{</mermaid>}}

 To make this communication happen you establish a NAT Mapping.
-Agent 1 uses the port 7000 to established a WebRTC connection with Agent 2.
-This creates a binding of 192.168.0.1:7000 to 5.0.0.1:7000.
-This then allows Agent 2 to reach Agent 1 by sending packets to 5.0.0.1:7000.
-Creating a NAT mapping in this example will feel like an automated/config-less version of doing port forwarding in your router.
+Agent 1 uses port 7000 to established a WebRTC connection with Agent 2.
+This creates a binding of `192.168.0.1:7000` to `5.0.0.1:7000`.
+This then allows Agent 2 to reach Agent 1 by sending packets to `5.0.0.1:7000`.
+Creating a NAT mapping like in this example is like an automated version of doing port forwardinging in your router.

 The downside to NAT Mapping is that there isn't a single form of mapping (e.g. static port forwarding) and the behavior is inconsistent between networks.
 ISPs and hardware manufacturers may do it in different ways.
 In some cases, network administrators may even disable it.

 The good news is the full range of behaviors is understood and observable, so an ICE Agent is able to confirm it created a NAT Mapping, and the attributes of the mapping.

-The document that describes these behaviors is [RFC 4787](https://tools.ietf.org/html/rfc4787)
+The document that describes these behaviors is [RFC 4787](https://tools.ietf.org/html/rfc4787).

 ### Creating a Mapping
 Creating a mapping is the easiest part.
 When you send a packet to an address outside your network, a mapping is created!
 A NAT Mapping is just a temporary public IP/Port that is allocated by your NAT.
 The outbound message will be rewritten to have its source address given by the newly mapping address.
 If a message is sent to the mapping, it will be automatically routed back to the host inside the NAT that created it.

-The details around mappings are where it gets complicated.
+The details around mappings is where it gets complicated.

 ### Mapping Creation Behaviors
 Mapping creation falls into three different categories: